AIR Worldwide Corporation

 AIR's EU-U.S. and Swiss Privacy Shield certifications can be found at https://www.privacyshield.gov/.
 For more information about AIR's processing of Personal Data obtained from Consumers on its websites, please visit AIR's Online Privacy Notice.

 Types of Personal Data AIR Collects

 AIR collects Personal Data directly from Consumers.
 This collection occurs, for example, when a Consumer visits AIR's websites and provides Personal Data to AIR.
 Click here for information on the types of Personal Data we receive through our websites.
 In addition, AIR obtains Consumer Personal Data, such as contact information, in connection with maintaining its Customer relationships and providing its products and services to Customers.
 AIR also obtains Personal Data, such as contact information, of its vendors' representatives.
 AIR uses this information to manage its relationships with its vendors.

-As a Processor, AIR receives Personal Data about its Customers' Consumers located in the EU.
+As a Processor, AIR receives Personal Data about its Customers' Consumers located in the the EU, the UK, or Switzerland.
 AIR's Customers provide the Personal Data to AIR in connection with AIR's provision of services to its Customers.
 In this capacity, AIR acts pursuant to its Customers' instructions.
 The types of Personal Data AIR's Customers provide include property information such as addresses, policy numbers, and details of insurance coverage.
 AIR processes Consumer Personal Data in the U.S. to provide risk modeling software and outsourced consulting services (including troubleshooting and support).